 When it’s light in the morning, open all the curtains and blinds at home.
 If you work from home, position yourself to face a south-facing window.
-Don’t use blinds or curtains in the day.
-Get as much natural daylight into your house as possible.
+Don’t use blinds or curtains during the day.
+Get as much natural sunlight into your house as possible.

 In addition, reduce the lighting at home in the evening.
 Use dimmer switches, side lamps with low wattage light bulbs or even candles!
 When it’s dark outside, switch to warmer red or orange lights and put away the electronic devices until the morning.
 Use curtains or blinds at night to block out street lights.